 By Kathleen Bohné

-*Excerpts from the June 12 edition of “La Semana” newsletter.
+Below you will find two excerpts from the June 19 edition of “La Semana” newsletter.
 To read the full articles and subscribe, please visit www.themexpatriate.com.